jasjeetIM/SWE-smith/CONTRIBUTING.md

 We warmly welcome contributions to support new languages! [#111](https://github.com/SWE-bench/SWE-smith/pull/111), [#84](https://github.com/SWE-bench/SWE-smith/pull/84), [#66](https://github.com/SWE-bench/SWE-smith/pull/66), [#60](https://github.com/SWE-bench/SWE-smith/pull/60), [#34](https://github.com/SWE-bench/SWE-smith/pull/34), and [#28](https://github.com/SWE-bench/SWE-smith/pull/28) are great references for PRs that added support for a new language.

-The best way to undestand this is by looking at the PRs and existing adapters, so we'll be brief here!
+The best way to understand this is by looking at the PRs and existing adapters, so we'll be brief here!
 Some languages we'd love to see:
-- [ ] C++
 - [ ] Kotlin
 - [ ] Scala
 - [ ] Swift